thusvill/LiveWallpaperMacOS/README.md

-# RollPlay - LiveWallpaper App for MacOS 15+
+# LiveWallpaper App for MacOS 15+

 This is an open-source live wallpaper applicationn for MacOS 15+

 ## Guide for DMG Installation

 > [!IMPORTANT]
-> ## Fix “RollPlay.app” is corrupted and cannot be opened.
+> ## Fix “LiveWallpaper.app” is corrupted and cannot be opened.
 It is recommended that you move the object to the recycle bin.
 > After you install the app in Application folder you have to bypass Gatekeeper for run this(I don't want to pay apple for opensource apps)
 >
 > This will solve the occupation issue
 >
-> `xattr -d com.apple.quarantine /Applications/RollPlay.app`
+> `xattr -d com.apple.quarantine /Applications/LiveWallpaper.app`

 Click the OpenInFinder button and it'll open a folder, you can place wallpapers in it.